 Only list your experience working in a clinical setting as a credentialed veterinary technician in the five years prior to the application submission date.
-Work experience prior to June 1st 2017 will not be accepted.
+Work experience prior to June 1st 2018 will not be accepted.
 A credentialed technician is a person who holds an active license to practice as a veterinary technician in some state or province.
-In the USA, this requires passing both the VTNE (excluding CA prior to 2014) and state examinations (if applicable).
-International applicants must meet specific requirements set forth by each country (see below).
+In the USA, this requires passing both the VTNE (excluding CA prior to 2014) and state examination (if applicable) where the active license is obtained.
+International applicants must meet specific requirements set forth by their country (see below).

 List your name and contact information at the top of this form.
 Provide a personal email as the primary contact to ensure that you receive all communication from AVTAA emails.
 If any documents indicate a different last name, then BOTH names must be indicated on this form.
 Indicate birth name in parenthesis after your full name.
-For example, birth name is Sarah Smith; married name is Conner $\Rightarrow$ Sarah Conner (Smith).
+For example, birth name is Sarah Smith; married name is Conrad \Rightarrow Sarah Conrad (Smith).